The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 Nanny McNally who looked after me for at least the first two years was popular well-liked by all the family and was, of course, an essential member of the family as mother was out at work all day and every day.
 Here we are with Nanny on the beach at Filey playing in the sand (Photo left).

-In 1991 I received this letter from a Maurine Hine apparently Nanny McNally’s daughter with the above photo of her mother, then our nanny, with me on the beach at Filey.
+In 1991 I received a letter from a Maurine Hine apparently Nanny McNally’s daughter with the above photo of her mother, then our nanny, with me on the beach at Filey.
+No doubt about it – definitely was me on the beach!
+I knew Bob Nelson the Newcastle paediatrician she mentions in the letter.

 McNally letter2

-With Pat and Dorothy Bowman in Late Thirties.
-Pat later married Douglas
+With Pat (who eventually married Douglas) and Dorothy Bowman in late Thirties

 So this was an unusual childhood for those days and it’s rather strange, and perhaps sad, that I don’t recall many activities shared with either of my parents such as games or being read to with the exception of an occasional game of cricket with my father on the lawn at Hollycroft in the summer.